 -

-- We will be in the ceremony for about 5-6 hrs.
+We’ll be outdoors in nature, in ceremony for about 5-6 hrs.

-There is a lovely fireplace you can hang out around.
-You can go for a walk under the stars (they are AMAZING), bathe, journal, go to bed, whatever you are called to do.
+In the evening: There is a lovely fireplace you can hang out around.
+You can go for a walk under the stars (they are AMAZING), bathe, journal, go to bed, go to the river, whatever you are called to do.

 Important Note: Please refrain from bringing/ ingesting any plant medicine while on retreat.
 The plant medicines used in the ceremony are potent and exclusive for the ceremony experience.